 5.4.
-Implications for the definition of phytoplankton "functional types" in global ocean biogeochemistry models
+Implications for the Definition of Phytoplankton "Functional Types" in Global Ocean Biogeochemistry Models

-Biogeochemical models are increasingly including different phytoplankton functional types in order to give appropriate representation of the contrasting interaction with different nutrients and physical water column conditions observed.
-However, recent reviews represent the diatoms as a single "functional type" [e.g. Anderson, 2005, Le Quéré et al., 2005] while others continue to regard diatoms to be unfavored in stratified conditions [Hood et al., in press].
-On the basis of the evidence presented here, we propose that a separate diatom functional type should be adopted in models; one that is adapted to stratified waters and capable of exploiting deep nutrient sources to produce significant biomass and export, surface waters particularly in the Southern Ocean [Manabe and Stoufer, 1993].
-Initial coupled modelling with simple ocean carbon models [Sarmiento et al., 1998] showed decreased carbon flux with increased stratification, a result corroborated using more sophisticated biological models including phytoplankton Bopp et al. [2001].
-Using a model specifically targeted at the response of diatoms, Bopp et al. [2005] conclude that increased stratification and nutrient depletion in surface waters favours small phytoplankton at the expense of diatoms.
-However, this model used a single diatom functional type, and furthermore, was calibrated by satellite chlorophyll concentrations, thus taking no account of the possible contribution of sub-surface diatom production.
+[41] Biogeochemical models are increasingly including different phytoplankton functional types in order to give appropriate representation of the contrasting interaction with different nutrients and physical water column conditions observed.
+However, recent reviews represent the diatoms as a single "functional type" [e.g., Anderson, 2005; Le Quéré et al., 2005] while others continue to regard diatoms to be unfavored in stratified conditions [Hood et al., 2006].
+On the basis of the evidence presented here, we propose that a separate diatom functional type should be adopted in models; one that is adapted to stratified waters and capable of exploiting deep nutrient sources to produce significant biomass and export.

 5.5.
-Significance for climate change and biogeochemical modelling
+Significance for Climate Change and Biogeochemical Modeling